-The Audit Committee has reviewed the functionality of the performance management system and it appears not to be functional.
+AC has reviewed the functionality of the performance management system and it appears not to be functional.
 Management was advised to implement an appropriate corrective action to address the following areas of concerns which impacts negatively on performance and service delivery of the municipality:

-- Material number of planned targets were not achieved, thereby compromising service delivery and accountability. - The reasons for under-achievements of targets and related corrective actions were not satisfactory. - Some of the reported achievements in the quarterly performance reports were not supported by portfolio of evidences. - Lack of consequence management for departments which consistently do not submit portfolio of evidences for audit. - Performance assessments of senior managers were not conducted quarterly as required by legislation.
+- Material number of planned targets were not achieved, thereby compromising service delivery and accountability. - The reasons for under-achievements of targets and related corrective actions were not satisfactory. - Some of the reported achievements in the quarterly performance reports were not supported by portfolio of evidences. - Lack of consequence management for departments which consistently do not submit portfolio of evidences for audit.